primouomo123/react-router-v6-programmatic-navigation-code-along/README.md

 endpoint: `<Navigate to="/login" />`.

 This component is particularly useful in cases where you need to handle some conditional rendering.
-For example, in the App component below, instead of rendering our `NavBar` component we can render a `Navigate` component that will navigate to the `/login` endpoint if the user is not logged in.
+For example, in the `Layout` component below, instead of rendering our `NavBar` component we can render a `Navigate` component that will navigate to the `/login` endpoint if the user is not logged in.